 So let’s look at some unique benefits offered to those who have left the workforce.
-We’ll also give a few pointers to older taxpayers in general.
+We’ll also give a few pointers to older taxpayers in general so you can keep saving money well after retirement.
 First up?
 Don’t assume that itemizing your deductions is the biggest bang for your buck.

 10. Standard Deduction Is Higher